-Research and Community Development
+Research & Community

 IL Centres recognize that people with disabilities have expertise in determining what works and what does not.
 By working together with individuals, community organizations, governments, schools, universities and businesses, gaps in service can be determined and new options and solutions can be created.